dolphindb/Tutorials_EN/python_api.md

 ```

-Group by column "sym" and calculate the sum of columns "vol" and "prc":
+Group by column "ticker" and calculate the sum of columns "vol" and "prc":

 ```
 print(trade.select(['vol','prc']).groupby(['ticker']).sum().toDF())